 Now that we’ve covered some of the best keto vegetables to use on your ketogenic diet, let’s talk about those that should be limited or avoided completely.

-However, there are some vegetables that are higher in carbs but can still be enjoyed in moderation on keto.
+Some vegetables are higher in carbs but can still be enjoyed in moderation on keto.
+One serving of these per day should be fine (pro tip: when enjoying one of the foods below, enjoy leafy greens the remainder of the day to keep your carb count low).
 That includes sweet vegetables like:

 - Roasted Chicken Stacks (with cabbage)